The science of swimming

 Photo: It's important to reach forward and extend your arm as much as possible.
 Photo by Joseph M. Clark courtesy of US Navy.

 The conservation of momentum tells us that the momentum you give your body, going forward, is the same as the momentum you give the water, pulling backward.
 That implies that you need to pull as much water backward as you possibly can with each stroke.
-Cupping your hand helps; so does using your forearm as a kind of paddle, so you pull back an entire arm's worth of water rather than a mere handful.
+Cupping your hand helps; keeping your elbow high as you pull back helps too, so your forearm works as a kind of paddle, and you pull back an entire arm's worth of water rather than a mere handful.
 You'll find this is much harder and more tiring to begin with, which is a good sign: it shows you're creating much more force.

 Energy and power